aisics/department-of-aisics/src/public/Basics/en/01-vectors-in-ai.md

 Cat_Vector = [4.5, 46, 0.9, 0.2]
 ```

-So, **a vector is an ordered list of numbers** that describes some object or point in space.
+In summary, **a vector is an ordered list of numbers** that describes some object or point in space.
 Each number in it is a **component** or coordinate along a certain "dimension" (weight, length, fluffiness, etc.).
 The number of numbers in a vector is called its **dimensionality**.

-> **💡 Key idea:** Vectors translate any information – images, sound, text, statistical data – into a numerical format that a computer can process.

 ## Operations on Vectors